Home/ Blog / GMAT / GMAT Focus Data Sufficiency Questions – The Ultimate Guide

 TL;DR

 GMAT Focus Data Sufficiency questions test whether given statements can answer a question — not the answer itself.
-Master the AD/BCE elimination method, the KNE (Know–Need–Evaluate) strategy, and the five fixed answer choices and you will cut careless mistakes by half.
-This guide covers everything, with an interactive decision tree and practice question built in.
+Master the AD/BCE elimination method and the SCAN framework (Sort, Convert, Arrange, Navigate) and you will cut careless mistakes by half.
+This guide covers everything, with an interactive decision tree and practice questions built in.

 5fixed answer choices — always A–E